loning/universe/update_history.md

    - Described the role of outstanding chefs as higher-dimensional observers in the field of culinary classicalization
    - Explained the Quantum-Classical Dualism basis of food culture, taste and smell, and the relationship between diet and health
    - Explored the Quantum-Classical Dualism foundation of modern food technology and sustainable cooking
    - Analyzed cooking and food culture as a special application area of Higher-Dimensional Information Classicalization

+#### July 20, 2024
+1. Added "Game and Entertainment Theory Explanations" theory
+   - Explained game design and entertainment experiences from the Quantum-Classical Dualism perspective
+   - Defined games as special quantum information classicalization systems with rule boundaries, possibility spaces, observer participation, and feedback loops
+   - Explained game design as the creation of specific quantum information classicalization systems, including rule design, possibility design, feedback design, and emotional design
+   - Described the role of outstanding game designers as higher-dimensional observers in the field of game classicalization
+   - Explained the Quantum-Classical Dualism basis of different game types, game immersion, multiplayer games, and video games
+   - Explored the relationship between games and learning, the mechanisms of game addiction, and the nature of game art
+   - Analyzed future directions of game development, including virtual reality, artificial intelligence, brain-computer interfaces, and the metaverse